Jeff Wall

 His latest release, Bigdumbhick - Hard to Love Sober, is his fifth CD of all-original material, (not counting the book and compilation project Songs and Stories.)
 All of Wall’s musical influences can be found on this latest project -- from the rocking “Storm a-Coming” to the bluesy “Hard to Love Sober”; from the gospel soul of “Love Everybody” and the bluegrass-flavored “Move Back to the Country” to the hardcore honky-tonk of “Bodies in the Basement”; from the heartbreaking “I Am Not Here” to the tongue-in-cheek “It Ain’t Really Church (If You Ain’t Got a Snake”) -- with all of it anchored down by Wall’s piston-like bluegrass rhythm guitar playing.

-Joined by such luminaries phenom Bluegrass fiddler Michael Cleveland; multi-instrumentalist Buddy Woodward (Dixie Bee-Liners, Kingston Trio); multi-instrumentalist Tom Hampton (Poco), Vocalist extraordinaire John Cowan (New Grass Revival; The Sky Kings, The Doobie Brothers); Guitar Wizards Phil Fuson (Itchy Bruddah and the Hater Tots), Joey Matteo (Big Daddy Love), celebrated old-time clawhammer banjo stylist Riley Baugus (Polecat Creek, Robert Plant and Alison Krauss, Willie Nelson) and his long suffering wife 0f 33 years, Alesia, who sang backup vocals and made sure that this album didn’t suck (with the exception of Wall’s mandolin playing... she couldn’t fix EVERYTHING)
+Joined by such luminaries as phenom Bluegrass fiddler Michael Cleveland; multi-instrumentalist Buddy Woodward (Dixie Bee-Liners, Kingston Trio); multi-instrumentalist Tom Hampton (Poco), Vocalist extraordinaire John Cowan (New Grass Revival; The Sky Kings, The Doobie Brothers); Guitar Wizards Phil Fuson (Itchy Bruddah and the Hater Tots), Joey Matteo (Big Daddy Love), celebrated old-time clawhammer banjo stylist Riley Baugus (Polecat Creek, Robert Plant and Alison Krauss, Willie Nelson) and his long suffering wife 0f 33 years, Alesia, who sang backup vocals and made sure that this album didn’t suck (with the exception of Wall’s mandolin playing... she couldn’t fix EVERYTHING)

 ““With the inhibitions and filters of a toddler, Jeff is a fantastic songwriter and charismatic performer.
 Highly entertaining songs and stories flow from him in an endless stream, and if he doesn’t make you think, and laugh out loud, you should put your phone down and pay attention.” ”